factopolis/factopolis/content/claims/us-has-no-chess-grandmasters/_index.md

 ---
-title: U.S. Has No Chess Grandmasters
+title: U.S. has no chess grandmasters
 summary: There are currently 90, 3rd most in the world.
 checks:
 - checker: politifact